Community / Feral Cat Services

 City of Fort Worth Residents in qualifying zip codes may have community cats spayed or neutered at no cost to them.
 Microchip, Rabies vaccination, and *ear tip are included with surgery.

 The program requires that the cat is trapped in a humane trap, and then brought to our clinic.
-Friendly neighborhood cats, barn cats, or owned cats do not qualify.
+Community cats can be in a hard carrier.

 SNN Fort Worth Clinic